City Slickers

 Story & Plot Summary: City Slickers

-Quick Plot Summary: Released in 1991, City Slickers is a Comedy, Western film directed by Ron Underwood.
+Quick Plot Summary: Released in 1991, City Slickers is a Comedy, Western film directed by Ron Underwood, written by Lowell Ganz.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Billy Crystal.
+As part of the City Slickers Collection, it provides a scannable look at the movie's central conflict involving Billy Crystal as Mitch Robbins.

 Story Breakdown